IITCS584project/project/README.md

 ## Factor Analysis with Linear Regression

 The linear regression is a classical method to analyze how to explain the price's move with the factors.
 This method focuses on the cross-section data which means it doesn't care about the asset's price moves by the factor every day but only cares about how much the asset is exposed to a specific factor(risk).
+It is a pricing model, so our goal is to predict the stock's future price.
 ### CAPM
 For example, the classical CAPM model
 $$